myclevorname/narser/README.md

 # Narser, a Nix ARchive parSER library and program

 NOTE: Not to be confused with the [Narser](https://github.com/Nacorpio/Narser) parser generator, which is 9 years old.

-TODO: Add more stuff here
+[narz](https://github.com/water-sucks/narz) is an alternative to narser, but doesn't export any modules and has an empty static library.

-IF you want to run the tests, first run `mkdir src/tests/empty`.
+If you want to run the tests, first run `mkdir src/tests/empty`.
+TODO: Make it create an empty directory instead

+## Todo

+1. finish